This post was written by my friend and Five Figure Niche Site student, Marty McLeod.

 The next step is to begin using them in our content.
 When doing so you’ll see how it’s just a matter of adding them in a way that fits the content structure we want and tweaking the keyword phrases as needed.

-To begin, just copy your secondary keywords and paste them into the WordPress editor as I like to do or whatever editor you’re using.
+To begin, just copy your supporting keywords and paste them into the WordPress editor as I like to do or whatever editor you’re using.

 Tweak, write, and enjoy!